incipher/einmal/README.md

 ## Features

+- ♻️ Cross-platform — available on Android & iOS (coming soon)
 - 🔒 Encryption by default — your vault is never stored in plaintext
+- 👱‍♂️ Biometric unlock — decrypt your vault using biometrics
 - 🚀 Import & export vault — back up your vault securely anywhere you like
-- 🙈 Discreet mode — conceals your tokens in public
+- 🙈 Discreet mode — conceal your tokens in public
-- 📸 Screenshot protection — protects against screen-capturing malware
+- 📸 Screenshot protection — immune to screen-capturing malware
 - 🏴 AMOLED dark theme — because why would you have it any other way?

 ## Supported Algorithms